7 top southern Thai dishes in Bangkok

+(CNN) — Editor's note: This article was previously published in 2011.
+It was reformatted, updated and republished in 2017.

-(CNN) — Highly underrated due to a lack of exposure, southern Thai food in Bangkok is often overshadowed by the city's obsession with northeast Thai cuisine.
+Highly underrated due to a lack of exposure, southern Thai food in Bangkok is often overshadowed by the city's obsession with northeast Thai cuisine.

 Nevertheless, southern Thailand has a few culinary heavyweights that could put up a fight in any Thai food battle.